ehamberg/gtdguide/src/lyagtd.markdown

 # The "@@some day/maybe@@" list

-You don't want to lose your million-dollar idea of making a "jumping to conclusions" mat, but since this is a project you want to realise when you have more time, you don't want to have it "pollute" your @@next actions@@ lists or your list of @@projects@@ either.
+You don't want to lose your million-dollar idea of making a "jump to conclusions" mat, but since this is a project you want to realise when you have more time, you don't want to have it "pollute" your @@next actions@@ lists or your list of @@projects@@ either.
 (Remember that the @@next actions@@ only